nhantrichuyenanh/rblxstudio/md/EverythingaboutTables(seriously).md

 	Rotate(Model, ModelCFrame * CFrame.Angles(0, math.rad(Rotation), 0))
 end
 ```
-◆  **Data Storage / Saving Data**:
+◆  **Data Storage / Saving Data**
 ```
 --[[
-DataStoreService is by far and away the simplest example and official way of saving data.
+DataStoreService is the simplest example and official way of saving data.
-There are also DataStore2, ProfileService, and Suphi's DataStore Module, which are far superior to it.
-Besides those are Object Storage and Inventory System.
-Each of them are a topic of their own.
-Look up on the DevForum or YouTube to know more.
-This code block is a demonstration of how data storage works.

-Adapted from GnomeCode's "Save Player Data with Roblox Datastores": youtu.be/H-cDbjd5-bs?si=ELs0mVZ1JIV350P8 ]] local Players = game:GetService("Players") local DataStoreService = game:GetService("DataStoreService")
+Adapted from GnomeCode's "Save Player Data with Roblox Datastores": youtu.be/H-cDbjd5-bs ]]

+local Players = game:GetService("Players")
+local DataStoreService = game:GetService("DataStoreService")
 local Database = DataStoreService:GetDataStore("PlayerData")

-local SessionData = {} --> t; stores PlayerData while on session, aka playing.
+-- A dictionary that keeps each player's data in memory while they are in the server. local SessionData = {}

---> Retrieving PlayerData from Database.
+-- Load PlayerData from the DataStore.
 Players.PlayerAdded:Connect(function(Player)
 	local leaderstats = Instance.new("Folder", Player)
 	leaderstats.Name = "leaderstats"